-Mrs Gregory, Mrs Willdig, Mrs Husted, Mrs Isaac, Miss Donald and Miss Anderson are all looking forward to an exciting year, with lots of exciting learning and challenges ahead.
+Mrs Willdig, Mr Blackman, and Ms Bourke are all looking forward to an exciting year, with lots of exciting learning and challenges ahead.

 In Year 6 you will be expected to: -